seL4/camkes-tool/docs/index.md

 /* Wait on semaphore s */
 int s_wait(void);

+/* Try to wait on semaphore s */ int s_trywait(void);

 /* Post to semaphore s */
 int s_post(void);
 ```

-Note that there is no try-wait operation.
-This operation may be provided in
-future.
-Other than this limitation, the CAmkES mutexes and semaphores have the
+The CAmkES mutexes and semaphores have the behaviour you would expect from an
-behaviour you would expect from a seL4 or pthreads implementation.
+seL4 or pthreads implementation.

 There is no native support for inter-component locks.
 However, it is possible
 to construct these on top of the CAmkES platform.
 An example of how you would